bo-ku/oxford-economics-data-engineer-assessment/README.md

 ## Stack Alignment

-Intentionally aligned with the Oxford Economics stack where it made sense:
+Intentionally aligned with the stack used where it made sense:
 - **Python + SQL** as core tools
 - **SQLite** as lightweight stand-in for Snowflake (same SQL patterns)
 - **Docker** for environment consistency (mirrors container-based deployments)